srishag/main/collate/PhuaJunJie.md

         return new seedu.address.model.person.Person(name, phone, email, address, birthday, facebookAddress, tags, id);
     }

     /**
-     * Creates a new person without its previous google contact status */ public ReadOnlyPerson removeGoogleContactStatus(ReadOnlyPerson contact) throws IllegalValueException, NullPointerException {
+     * Creates a new person without its previous google contact status
+     * This method is used if a person has a google contact status but cannot be found in google contacts */ public ReadOnlyPerson removeGoogleContactStatus(ReadOnlyPerson contact) throws IllegalValueException, NullPointerException {